midtown-ai/glossary/glossary/p.md

  See also [P], [Multi-Head Attention]

+# Positive And Negative Pairs

+ ~ used in embedded space.
+Positive pairs = points should be brought closer, negative pair = points should be brought further apart

+ Positive and negative pairs are concepts often used in machine learning, particularly in tasks related to similarity or ranking.
+These pairs are used to represent relationships between data points and help models learn to distinguish between different classes or levels of similarity.

+  * Positive Pairs: Positive pairs, also known as matching pairs, are pairs of data points that are considered similar or belong to the same class.
+In other words, these pairs represent instances that should be recognized as related by a model.
+For example, in face recognition, positive pairs might consist of images of the same person taken from different angles or under different lighting conditions.
+  * Negative Pairs: Negative pairs, also known as non-matching pairs or contrasting pairs, are pairs of data points that are considered dissimilar or belong to different classes.
+These pairs represent instances that should be distinguished from each other by a model.
+Continuing with the face recognition example, negative pairs might consist of images of different individuals.

+ Positive and negative pairs are commonly used in various machine learning tasks, such as:
+  * Siamese Networks: These are neural network architectures designed to learn similarity or dissimilarity between data points.
+Siamese networks use positive and negative pairs during training to learn to minimize the distance between positive pairs and maximize the distance between negative pairs in the learned representation space.
+  * Triplet Loss: Triplet loss is another approach used in tasks like face recognition.
+It involves using three data points: an anchor A, a positive P (similar to the anchor), and a negative N (dissimilar to the anchor).
+The network is trained to minimize the distance between the anchor and positive while maximizing the distance between the anchor and negative.
+  * Ranking and Retrieval: In information retrieval tasks, positive pairs could be queries matched with relevant documents, while negative pairs could be queries matched with non-relevant documents.
+Models learn to rank relevant documents higher than non-relevant ones.

+ The use of positive and negative pairs helps models learn meaningful representations or decision boundaries that can generalize well to new, unseen data.
+By incorporating both similarity and dissimilarity information, models can learn to make accurate predictions or rankings in various tasks.

+ An alternative technique is [ranking]

+ More at:
+  * ...

+ See also [P], ...

 # Positive Attribute

  A cat has legs, fur, 2 eyes, etc. Those are positive attributes.